-For a list of items not included with an import please see the migration guide.
+For a list of items not included with an import, see the migration guide and tool.

 Data migration tool for Azure DevOps resources

-In general you should use the migration guide when going through an import.
-When it's required the guide links back to the below documentation.
+In general you should use the migration guide and tool when going through an import.
+When it's required the guide links back to the following articles.
 These articles offer deeper technical knowledge on various import topics.